Ananyasinha7/chatbot/README.md

 # Chatbot
-This project utilises Gemini API key and Assistant ui to create chatbot of our own.
+Leverages Google Gemini API key and Assistan UI to create a fast chatbot for the user.